FREQUENTLY ASKED QUESTIONS

 + When should I call Animal PoisonLine?

 Whenever your pet has had access to anything you are concerned about and you would like advice what to do next.
 It could be something they have eaten, inhaled, is on their skin or splashed in the eye.
 This includes human medicines, overdose or incorrect administration of veterinary medicines, household or DIY products, fuels, garden products, plants and venomous bites.

 + How well qualified are the Animal PoisonLine team?

 We have been providing support to vets with poisoning cases for over 40 years via our professional service, the Veterinary Poisons Information Service (VPIS), which is the only animal poison service in the UK.
 We have over 220,000 past cases to refer to.
 Our team is a combination of vets, toxicologists and scientists.

 + How much does it cost to call Animal PoisonLine?

-Calls between 8am and 8pm Monday to Friday cost £20, and £30 between 8pm and 8am Monday to Friday, weekends and Bank Holidays.
-When you call our number there will be an automated payment service where you can enter your credit card details.
-Once payment is approved you will then be put through to one of our specialist team.
+Calls cost £30 whatever the time, day or night.
+When you call our number, there will be an automated payment service where you can enter your credit card details (please note that we do not accept American Express cards).
+Once payment is approved, you will then be put through to somebody in our specialist team.

 + What advice will you give me?